 - Excellent preparation for PhD study as well as numerical and technical careers

 1st in London

-Ranked joint first in London for research outputs (REF 2014), the School of Physics and Astronomy has an international reputation for its research across areas such as experimental particle physics, materials physics, string theory and astronomy.
+Ranked joint first in London for research outputs (REF 2014), the School of Physics and Astronomy has an international reputation for its research across areas such as particle physics, materials physics, string theory and astronomy.

 Access taught modules at other London universities

 As a student of the University of London you will have access to modules taught at UCL and King’s College London and Royal Holloway, University of London.